Mkv47/TicketBooking-Server/README.md

 ```
 Admin dashboard available at /admin

-Features
+##Features

-Booking
+# Booking
-Users can book tickets selecting ticket type and applying promo codes.
+- Users can book tickets by selecting ticket types and applying promo codes.

-Client-side and server-side validation.
+- Client-side and server-side validation implemented.

-Dynamic price updates with promo codes.
+- Dynamic price updates based on selected promo codes.

-Confirmation emails sent to users and admins via Mailtrap.
+- Confirmation emails sent to users and admins via Mailtrap.

-Admin Dashboard
+# 🛠️ Admin Dashboard
-View all bookings.
+- View all bookings.

-Filter bookings by ticket type.
+- Filter bookings by ticket type.

-Export bookings as CSV.
+- Export all bookings as CSV.

-See total bookings count and revenue summary.
+- See summary: total bookings and revenue.

-Payment
+# Payment
-Stripe sandbox integration for payment simulation.
+- Stripe sandbox integration for simulated payments (no real payment needed).

-Notes
+# Notes
-Mailtrap is used for email testing; real email sending is disabled.
+- Mailtrap is used for email testing; real email sending is disabled.

-Stripe uses test mode keys; no real payment processing.
+- Stripe uses test mode keys; no real payment processing.

-Passwords are hashed securely.
+- Passwords are securely hashed.

-Promo codes and prices are hardcoded but can be extended.
+- Promo codes and ticket prices are hardcoded (can be extended if needed).

-Troubleshooting
-If migrations fail, check your .env database settings.

-If emails don't appear in Mailtrap, verify your Mailtrap credentials.

-For frontend asset issues, run npm run dev again.

-Clear cache if needed:

-php artisan config:clear
-php artisan cache:clear

-License
-MIT
+# Promo Codes
+- SAVE10
+- EVENT20